This post may contain affiliate links which won’t change your price but will share some commission.

 |

-Pickled Cherry Tomatoes for Canning, Plus More Cherry Tomato Ideas
+Pickled Cherry Tomatoes, Plus More Cherry Tomato Ideas

 This recipe for pickled cherry tomatoes came about as a way of preserving the huge harvest of cherry tomatoes we had last year.
 The cherry tomatoes and an assortment of vegetables are cold packed and covered in hot brine.
 Vinegar lowers the pH, making it safe for water bath canning.
 Added salt and sugar tie up free water, inhibiting bacteria growth.
 Our neighbor (who loves pickled foods) can eat a whole jar in one sitting.
 Below the pickled cherry tomato recipe, you'll find more ideas for what to do with cherry tomatoes